victor7246/jointtsmodel/README.md

 ### Description

 Joint topic-sentiment models extract topical as well as sentiment information for each text.
-This library contains 3 different jst models - JST, RJST and sLDA.
+This library contains 4 different jst models - JST, RJST, TSM and sLDA.

 References -